-I'm a commissioning editor at Unbound, an award-winning publisher behind books like Letters of Note, The Wake and The Good Immigrant.
-We've funded over 160 books and won the Bookseller Book of the Year, the PEN Ackerley Prize, the Gordon Burn Prize and been shortlisted for the Booker, Goldsmiths and Folio Prize.
+I was a commissioning editor at Unbound, an award-winning publisher behind books like Letters of Note, The Wake and The Good Immigrant.
+We've won the Bookseller Book of the Year, the PEN Ackerley Prize, the Gordon Burn Prize and been shortlisted for the Booker, Goldsmiths and Folio Prize.

-My job involves assessing manuscripts and proposals from authors and agents to find the ones I'm passionate about.
-I work with the author to pitch their book to potential readers on our website.
-Once the book is funded, I typically provide two rounds of edits - the first a bigger picture editorial review and the second a line by line edit, if required.
+My job involved assessing manuscripts and proposals from authors and agents to find the ones I'm passionate about.
+I typically provided two rounds of edits - the first a bigger picture editorial review and the second a line by line edit, if required.
 I then manage the book through to publication while it is being copyedit, typeset and proofread to answer any queries and take in any corrections.

 I worked primarily on the Faber and Faber classics list, learning the basic nuts and bolts of editing and publishing.

 Worked at various branches of Waterstones selling books while I completed my MA in Publishing.

 Selling books at Ireland's best bookshop.
 With no computer database of stock, working here is the bookselling equivalent to cab driver's 'The Knowledge'.